omkarb09/Flavorsaurus/README.md

 - Interactive UI: Use a simple and intuitive interface powered by Gradio to interact with FlavorSaurus

 ## Dataset
-FlavorSaurus uses the following Kaggle dataset which has data for more than 13000 recipes: https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images?resource=download The data is embedded and storeg in Pinecone vector database from where it is fetched according to the user query.
-You can check recipes.json to see the data
+FlavorSaurus uses data for more than 13000 recipes which is embedded and stored in Pinecone vector database from where it is fetched according to the user query.
+You can check recipes.json to see the data.
+<br>Link to the dataset:
+https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images?resource=download

 ## Technology Stack
 - Nvidia NIM Endpoints: For natural language processing and understanding, FlavorSaurus uses 'meta/llama3-8b-instruct' from Nvidia NIM endpoints